hydrogen31/NpcEditor/README.md

 - The NPC swf is automatically detected and loaded from the resources.
 - NPC animations can be listed.
 - NPC animations can be played.
+- By selecting the multi-selection feature, you can bulk change the hitbox of NPCs with the same ModelID.
 - NPC hitbox can be displayed and edited.

 ## How to Use